cloud-gov/cg-site/_posts/2021-07-02-migrating-from-legacy-drupal-to-federalist.md

 ## Find out more

-The cloud.gov and Pages team is ready to help you as you evaluate your options for current Drupal 7 and 8 websites.
+The Cloud.gov and Pages team is ready to help you as you evaluate your options for current Drupal 7 and 8 websites.

 In addition, the following resources are also available for agencies: